siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 #Communications Basics
 ##Theory of Operation
 TinyG communicates over USB serial.
-The default baud rate is 115,200 baud, but can be set to values between 9600 and 230,400 using the $baud=N command; {"baud":N} in JSON.
+The default baud rate is 115,200 baud, but can be set to values between 9600 and 230,400 using the {"baud":N} command.
 See [Configuring TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#system-group)

 TinyG has a 254 byte serial buffer that receives raw ASCII commands.
-A "command" is a single line of ASCII text ending with a CR or LF; or one or the other depending on the $ic setting.
+A "command" is a single line of ASCII text ending with a CR or LF; or one or the other depending on the {"ic":N} setting.
 So this is the first queue that needs to be managed.
 If you overflow the serial buffer you will get erratic results.
-More on this under Flow Control.
+More on this under [Flow Control Options](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#flow-control-options).

 There are 4 general classes of commands that can be pulled from the serial buffer:

-1. Gcode commands (blocks) such as g0x10, m7, or g17
+1. Gcode blocks (commands) such as g0x10, m7, or g17
 1. Configuration commands such as {"xvm":16000}
-1. Actions, such as $defa=1 (reset all configuration values to default)
+1. Actions, such as {"defa":1} (reset all configuration values to default)
 1. In-cycle commands such as ! (feedhold) and ~ (cycle start) (These have special handling - [see below](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#in-cycle-commands))

-As commands are pulled from the serial buffer (one by one) they are executed immediately.
+As commands are pulled from the serial buffer (one by one) they are executed immediately. handling may differe depending on the type of command - listed below.

+#### Gcode Blocks

+#### Configuration Commands

 For a configuration or action command this means that the values are applied and (usually) the EEPROM is updated.
 See [EEPROM Handling](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#eeprom-handling) - this is important.

 Commands are not pulled from the serial buffer until the firmware knows it has the resources (time and space) to process them. one at a time from the serial buffer. the designated termination character set by  with a  (aka a Gcode "block", if it's Gcode).

-### Gcode Blocks

-### Configuration Commands

-### Action Commands
+#### Action Commands

-### In-Cycle Commands
+#### In-Cycle Commands

 ## Flow Control Options